 Q: What incentives are available for ductless heat pumps?

-A: You may qualify for an incentive of $1,000 per home, provided by the Energy Efficiency Fund.
+A: You may qualify for an incentive of up to $300 per home, provided by the Energy Efficiency Fund.

 Q: How long will a ductless heat pump system last?